Telmary Diaz

-Telmary Díaz (March 10, 1977), better known as simply Telmary, is a Cuban rapper, musician, and spoken-word artist.
+Telmary Díaz (March 10, 1977 in Havana), better known as simply Telmary, is a Cuban rapper, musician, and spoken-word artist.

 Early life

 Although now hailed by many as the most authentic rapper in Cuba, Telmary began life quite differently.
 Born in Cuba to a journalist mother and sociologist father, Telmary initially aspired to follow her mother into journalism.
 However, everything changed the day she accepted a friend’s invitation to check out a spoken word freestyle event.
 After her first time on stage, Telmary decided on another direction, seeking music, poetry, and singing as a more fulfilling form of communication.

 Telmary has also studied English language and literature, screenwriting and theatre.
 She cites her main goal in any of her endeavors as working towards better communication with her audience.

 Career

 Cuban music’s hallmark is its ability to draw from disparate parts of a range of musical styles to create a distinctly new whole, and Telmary’s music seeks to honor that tradition.
 Telmary’s music is indicative of Cuba Contemporary Fusion in that it not only fuses Afro-Cuban and Latin beats, but also modernizes it with hints of funk, jazz, hip-hop, and urban slam poetry.
 She has developed and honed her style by collaborating with a bevy of other talented musicians.
 Her unique personal style is known by critics and audiences alike for its deft maneuvering between rapid-fire powerfully spoken verses to soft jazz-inspired crooning and back again.
 Her work is also known for its very personal and socially conscious content, and its gender-defying success at a traditionally male musical medium.

 In 2007 she released her first solo album A Diario to rave reviews, culminating to her winning a Cubadisco Award for Best Hip Hop Album.

 In 2018 the Album Fuerza Arara was nominated to the 19th Latin Grammys "Best alternative music album".

 Since 2011 she is ambassador of the cuban jewelry brand ROX950.